Thursday, March 26, 2026

 10) And there are seven kings; five are fallen (1 Egypt, 2 Assyria, 3 Babylon - fallen beast, 4 Greece - fallen beast, 5 Persia - fallen beast), and one is, (6 Rome), and the other is not yet come (7 - beast of ten horns) and when he comes, he must continue a short space.

 Verse 10: details the order and succession of world kingdoms.
 Five have come and gone, one remains and another, a seventh, has not yet come - the beast of ten horns.
-It is the seventh that continues a short space until it is raised from the abyss as an eighth; the beast kingdom with seven heads and ten horns.
+It is the seventh that continues a short space until it is raised from the abyss as an eighth; the beast that has the seven heads and ten horns.

 11) And the beast (kingdom) that was, and is not, even he is the eighth, and is of the seven (heads, kingdoms), and goes into perdition.

-Verse 11: the transformation of the wounded head into the eighth world kingdom.
+Verse 11: details the transformation of the wounded head into the eighth world kingdom.
 The beast that was, and is not, and yet is, represents a 'beast' kingdom that once was a mighty kingdom, was slain (mortally wounded) and had not yet come in John's documentation of events.
-The fourth beast is the kingdom that rises after Rome.
-The beast was mortally wounded, slain and will rise from the abyss as the eighth world power.
+The fourth beast (seventh head) is the kingdom that rises after Rome.
+The beast was slain, mortally wounded, and will rise from the abyss as the eighth world power to rule the world.

 After many days thou shalt be visited: in the latter years thou shalt come into the land that is brought back from the sword, and is gathered out of many people, against the mountains of Israel….
 Ezekiel 38:8.

-And this, is the mystery of the beast with seven heads and ten horns... it is a kingdom that wasis not - was slain, mortally wounded, and yet is and, will be again.
-The beast is created from an amalgamation of three previous mortally wounded beasts, the lion, the bear and, the leopard.
-Together they form a fourth Babylon kingdom in the latter days: the beast of ten horns.
-This kingdom will rise as a seventh head, a seventh world kingdom and will continue a short space until he is raised from the abyss, the bottomless pit as an eighth world kingdom.
+And this, is the mystery of the beast with seven heads and ten horns... it is a combined force of kingdoms which ruled the middle east, that wasis not - was slain, mortally wounded, and yet is and, will be again.
+The beast is created from the amalgamation of the three previous mortally wounded beasts that Daniel saw rise from the sea: the lion, the bear and, the leopard.
+Together they form a fourth kingdom in the latter days: the beast of ten horns.
+This kingdom will rise as a seventh head, a seventh world kingdom and will continue a short space until he is raised from the abyss, the bottomless pit as an eighth kingdom.

 … I will tell you the mystery of the woman, and of the beast that carries her, which has the seven heads and ten horns.

-Many scoff at the idea of a 'revived' middle east so, Babylon the Great is replaced by Rome, and Nebuchadnezzar's fourth Babylonian kingdom, the feet and toes of iron and shard clay, has been relocated to Europe.
-But based upon the focus of scripture, the area in relation to Jerusalem and Israel, and, without a pre-ordained conclusion already in place, Babylon remains Babylon, the focus of this specific end time prophecy.
-Even though many will encourage you to cross out Babylon and write in Rome --> above all else, trust in the authority of the Bible and not the world view.
+Many scoff at the idea of a 'revived' middle east so, over the course of history, Babylon the Great had been replaced by Rome, and Nebuchadnezzar's fourth kingdom, the feet and toes of iron and shard clay, is taught as a futuristic 'revived Roman empire' which becomes a 'fifth' kingdom - a non-existing kingdom, that has yet to revive to rule the earth.
+Based upon the intent of scripture, and the location in relation to Jerusalem and Israel, and, without a pre-ordained conclusion already in place, Babylon remains Babylon, the focus of this specific end time prophecy.
+Even though many will encourage you to cross out Babylon and write in Rome -- above all else, trust in the authority of the Bible and not the world view.

-The vast majority interpret Daniel's fourth beast as Rome, rising 2000 years ago and then, 'reviving' into a fifth beast of ten horns that rises from the sea in Rev 13:1-4 - replacing the fourth kingdom for a fifth.
-Though there is no scriptural support for a fifth beast or fifth kingdom in Daniel 2 or 7, or any biblical support that Rome 'revives' and rises as the 7th and 8th world kingdoms, this is most common teaching in the church today.
+The vast majority interpret Daniel's fourth beast as Rome, rising 2000 years ago and then, 'reviving' into a revived beast of ten horns that rises from the sea in Rev 13:1-4 - replacing the biblical fourth kingdom for a fifth.
+Though there is no scriptural support for a fifth kingdom in Daniel 2 or, a fifth beast in Daniel 7, or any biblical support that Rome rose as the fourth kingdom that 'revives' at an undisclosed future date, as the 7th and 8th world kingdom, this is most common teaching in the church today.

-When was Babylon relocated to Rome in scripture?
-If anyone has any scriptural evidence other than theories and outdated hypotheses, please let me know.
+When was Babylon transformed and relocated to Rome in scripture?
+I am asking you search the Bible for one scriptural reference that transfers the Babylon kingdom to Europe.
+If anyone has any scriptural evidence other than theories, code words and outdated hypotheses, please let me know what you find.

-While many Christians watch for a mortally wounded king (horn) to rise from the abyss, others are watching as a slain 'beast' kingdom revives from a mortal wound; the beast that was, was not, yet is and shall be....
+While many Christians watch for a mortally wounded king (horn) to rise from the abyss, others are watching a slain 'beast' kingdom revive from a mortal wound; the beast that was, was not, yet is and shall be....
+Babylon the Great.

 No comments: